jtremblay/Microbiomics/README.md

 ![Figure 1](./images/Rplot.png)
 *Figure 1*

-First, we can convert the raw counts to % values to make profiles of each sample easier to compare.
+Here we have a figure, but not much can be said about it.
+First, we can convert the raw counts to % values to make taxonomic profiles of each sample easier to compare.
 ```
 p_object_2 = stackedBarplotsFromTaxonomyTable(
   mapping_file=mapping_file, mapping=NULL,                taxonomy_file,              outdir=outdir,          facets=c("Visit"),